 Fill in the maximum number of CEUs that will be offered for this course.

 This must match the CEUs listed in the CEU sentence found in the course's promotional materials.
 See CEB Manual, Requirement 3 and Section 3 for instructions on calculating CEUs.

-What is partial credit?
-Conventions, large conferences with multiple tracks, and journal study groups may have participants who cannot attend all of the training hours available, but still meet the learning outcomes of the course.
+What is partial credit, and how is it determined?
+Conventions, large conferences with multiple tracks, and journal study groups may have participants who cannot attend all of the training hours available but who still meet the learning outcomes of the course.

-If the course is appropriate for partial credit, check the mechanism by which course participants will demonstrate achievement of the course's (or session's when a convention) learning outcomes.
+If the course is appropriate for partial credit, check the mechanism by which course participants will demonstrate achievement of the course's (or, in the case of a convention, a session's) learning outcomes.

 In this section, you are required to answer four questions concerning how course and speaker disclosure information will be announced to participants.

 You are also asked to attach a copy of your primary promotional materials for this course.
 Your primary promotional piece (brochure, e-mail, flyer, or webpage you are using to announce your course) must include the required ASHA CE Provider Brand Block/Logo and CEU sentence as